 Notes to the Financial Statements

-For the Years Ended December 31, 2022 and 2021
+For the Years Ended December 31, 2023 and 2022

 (Expressed in Canadian Dollars)

-13. Asset retirement obligation
+9. Asset retirement obligation

 The Company's total asset retirement obligation is estimated based on the Company's net ownership interest in mineral leases and management's estimate of costs to abandon and reclaim these leases, as well as an estimate of the future timing of the costs to be incurred.
 Under the terms of the agreement with the Province of Nova Scotia, the Company is obligated to update its reclamation plan for the White Rock quartz mine every three years.
-The reclamation plan was updated in November 2020 using currently acceptable unit costs and information reflective of current site conditions and disturbed areas.
+The reclamation plan was last updated in November 2020 using then currently acceptable unit costs and information that reflected current site conditions and disturbed areas.
+The reclamation plan has now been updated to an effective date of December 31, 2023 and the revised estimated reclamation obligation has been accounted for and reflected in these financial statements.

-The following table presents the reconciliation of the carrying amount of the liability associated with the reclamation of the Company's property:
+The following table presents the reconciliation of the carrying amount of the liability associated with the reclamation of the Company's property based on the most recently completed reclamation plan:

-De As at December 31, 2022

-Opening balance \$ 182,576 \$ 190,872

-Accretion 760 716

-Effect of change in estimates 11,600 (9,012)

-\$ 194,936 \$ 182,576
+Dec As at ember 31, 2023 De As at December 31, 2022 Opening balance Accretion Effect of change in estimates \$ 194,936 760 464,196 \$ 182,576 760 11,600 \$ 659,892 \$ 194,936